Human penis size: Size and other body parts

-A study by Ikegaya et al. (2021) concluded that nose size was highly related to stretched penile length in Japanese male cadavers.
+Nose size was highly related to stretched penile length in Japanese male cadavers.

 There may be a link between the malformation of the genitalia and the human limbs.
 The development of the penis in an embryo is controlled by some of the same Hox genes (in particular HOXA13 and HOXD13) as those that control the development of the limbs.
 Mutations of some Hox genes that control the growth of limbs cause malformed genitalia (hand-foot-genital syndrome).